gwasser/gwasser/README.md

 My name is Garret.
 I am a cybersecurity professional that finds the typical corporate or academic environment a little too stuffy for creative work.
 I enjoy working on challenges that need cross-disciplinary solutions, as well as teaching and mentoring others.

-I previously worked at the CERT/CC at the Software Engineering Institute, Carnegie Mellon University.
+I most recently was a Vulnerability Analyst at the CERT/CC at the Software Engineering Institute, Carnegie Mellon University.
+I contributed to the CERT Guide to Coordinated Vulnerability Disclosure and CVSSv3.0, among other technical reports, notes, and professional blogs on cybersecurity topics.
 Prior to that, I taught science, mathematics, and technology courses as an adjunct at several post-secondary colleges and institutes.

-Check out my full CV at: [gwasser.github.io](https://gwasser.github.io)!
+For more details, check out my full CV at: [gwasser.github.io](https://gwasser.github.io)!
 The CV has links to certifications, publications, conferences, etc.

 - 🔭 I’m currently working on: starting a blog
 - 🌱 I’m currently learning: revisiting an old learning compiler project